afnog/sse/virtualization/presentation.md

 	{"versions": {"values": [{"status": "stable", "updated": ...

 ---
-## Start using tokens
+## Openstack authentication

-After Keystone is installed, from *Create the service entity and API endpoint* onwards, you authorise commands with a token, not by your Unix user.
+`openstack` commands are authenticated by token, not Unix user id.

-* So you can stop using `sudo` on commands.
+* So you don't need to `sudo openstack` ever.

 ---
 class: center, middle, inverse